 Three (3) erosion control features will be located along the alignment of the degraded Yolo Bypass East Levee.
-The erosion control features would measure approximately 180 feet long and 400 feet wide for the northernmost feature and 180 feet long and 250 feet wide for the remaining two features.
-Construction of the erosion control features will result in the placement of rock slope protection (RSP) along sections of the footprint of the degraded Yolo Bypass East Levee and into the Western Drainage Ditch.
-The northernmost feature would have an approximate total of 5,300 cubic yards of 18-inch-minus RSP, and the southernmost two features would have an approximate total of 6,700 cubic yards of 18-inch-minus RSP.
+The erosion control features will measure approximately 180 feet long and 400 feet wide for the northernmost feature and 180 feet long and 250 feet wide for the remaining two features.
+Construction of the erosion control features will result in the placement of RSP along sections of the footprint of the degraded Yolo Bypass East Levee and into the Western Drainage Ditch.
+The northernmost feature will have an approximate total of 5,300 cubic yards of 18-inch-minus RSP, and the southernmost two features will have an approximate total of 6,700 cubic yards of 18-inch-minus RSP.